 Environmental scanning is an indispensable preparation tool

-A quick environmental scan can help the CEO and the company they lead to gain a competitive edge.
-Such an evaluation can enable leaders to see the changes, pivots and movements that either will impact the business or determine which can be harnessed to help propel their business forward.
+A quick environmental scan can help CEOs and the companies they lead gain a competitive edge.
+Such an evaluation can enable leaders to see the changes, pivots and movements that will lessen negative impacts or help propel their business forward.

 This four-step environmental scan can quickly assess changes and shifts in the market that any CEO can conduct with their team to help their organization stay prepared and get ahead.

 Well-prepared leaders are alert and aware, able to see trends before other leaders spot them.
 Their vision helps their companies effect change and become market leaders.